devfleet/awesome-eve/README.md

 #### Fitting Tools
 * [Pyfa](https://github.com/pyfa-org/Pyfa/releases) -  allows you to create, experiment with, and save ship fittings without being in game.

-Outdated fitting tools used to be listed, but they are so far out of date they really aren't worth listing here anymore.
-Check the history of this file if you really want to discover them.

-#### Fleet Tools
-* [Capri's Tools](https://skyride.org/) - A suite of fleet scan tools including live fleet scans via ESI

 #### Intel
 * [Eve Gate Camp Check](http://eve-gatecheck.space/eve/) - Navigation specifically tuned towards kills happening at gates.